xScarlife/useful-websites/README.md

 **Oribos Exchange https://oribos.exchange.**
 ```
 An augmented Auction House interface, used by the Brokers of Oribos.
-Mobile browsers should work better in full-screen mode.
 ```

 **The Gadgetzan Times https://thegadgetzantimes.com.**
 ```
-The Gadgetzan Times is a web based application which calculates the profits of crafted items of each profession with real-time auction data using Blizzard World of Warcraft API.
+The Gadgetzan Times is a web based application which calculates the profits of crafted items of each profession.
 ```

 **Trade Skill Master https://www.tradeskillmaster.com.**
 ```
 This addon is the best of the best when it comes to making gold in World of Warcraft.
-Everything related to making gold is made fast and easy by their addon.
 ```

 **WoW Pets https://wow-pets.com.**